 New techniques are developed all the time to make sure that liposculpture results are perfected and refined so you experience fewer side effects and recover quickly after your liposculpture surgery.
 Dr. Moelleken will provide a complete list of pre and postoperative instructions in order to reduce the risk of complications.
 You are advised to follow all instructions for the best liposculpture surgery outcomes.

-Liposculpture is a surgical procedure whereby liposuction is used to define a more pleasing body shape.
+Liposculpture is a surgical procedure to define a more pleasing body shape and appearance.
+The liposculpture procedure can be performed and treat the following areas of the body:

 The most popular areas treated are the: thighs, buttocks, stomach, breasts, and arms.

-- Abdominal Liposculpture: Another popular option for men and women is having fat removed from the abdominal area.
-Abdominal liposuction is a technique for re-contouring the body by permanently removing fat deposits from the abdomen.
+Another popular option for men and women is having fat removed from the abdominal area.
+Abdominal liposuction is a technique for re-contouring the body by permanently removing fat deposits from the abdomen area.

-- Arm Liposculpture: This type of liposculpture targets excess fat that accumulates in your upper arms.
+This type of liposculpture targets excess fat that accumulates in your upper arms.
 Having fat removed from your arms and tightening the skin in the same areas is a rewarding procedure.
+Arm liposuction is often part of a complete arm lift.